 Being in this situation helped me understand reactive behavior in dogs.
+The Puppy Pointers for training that had to be carried out helped upto an extent.
 You see, reactive behavior (dogs that flip out on leash) is a HUGE problem for scores of dog owners.
 They have dogs that are walked at 11:30 PM to avoid any other dog or person.
 Most dog owners think they have a dog who can’t be helped which is sad because this problem can be an easy fix.

 Dogs become reactive for three reasons: